drug-design/course/docs/chapters/protein-ligand-binding.md

 ### The Binding Mode of Biotin with Streptavidin (1/4)
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The stabilization of the complex is a result of the favorable interactions between a ligand and a receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-mode-biotin-streptavidin-14-3709c935'><i class='fa fa-play' aria-hidden='true'></i></button>The stabilization of the complex is a result of the favorable interactions between a ligand and a receptor.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer